Pet AnimalsCat Breeds

 LaPerm’s fur exhibits its curliest texture along the cat’s belly, around the neck, and at the base of the ears.
 Short-haired LaPerms generally display more waves, while their long-haired counterparts may boast tight ringlets and curls.
 Long-haired LaPerms often feature a substantial, curly neck and a tail that is voluminous, fluffy, and plumed.

 Both long-haired and short-haired LaPerms typically have coats that stand slightly off their bodies, creating a fluffy and airy appearance.
-The hair itself is soft, springy, and tends not to shed excessively, although LaPerms are not generally classified as hypoallergenic cats.
+The hair itself is soft, and springy, and tends not to shed excessively, although LaPerms are not generally classified as hypoallergenic cats.

 Regarding coloration, LaPerm cats exhibit a broad spectrum, encompassing any genetically possible color or pattern for cats.
 This includes solid, bi-color, tabby, calico, “tuxedo,” tortoiseshell, or even colored “dots” on the ears, face, and tail—a characteristic reminiscent of the Siamese cat.